aerickt/lapwing-for-beginners/src/Chapter-05.md

 ## Typey Type

-We will now use Typey Type for drilling.
-The benefit of Typey Type is that you can upload custom lessons with their own custom outlines.
+From this point on, exercises will be done on Typey Type.
+The benefit is that custom lessons with their own recommended outlines can be configured.

 ![Typey Type custom lessons](img/5-typeytype.png)

 ### [Click here to access Typey Type shown above](https://didoesdigital.com/typey-type/lessons/custom/setup)

 Lessons in this series will be provided as links to text files.
 Left clicking on these links will display the contents of each lesson.
 Copy and paste the entire file (<code class="code-mono">Ctrl + A</code> or <code class="code-mono">Cmd + A</code>  to select the whole page) into the text box above.
-After that, press "Start custom lesson".
+After that, press <code class="code-mono">Start custom lesson</code>.

 **Make sure to sort the words randomly on the right hand side.**

 ![Typey Type custom drills settings](img/5-tt-random.png)

 You may tweak additional settings to your liking, but the defaults are perfectly fine.
 If you would like to try this out, here is one example of a lesson:

 [Click here to access a sample lesson](practice/5-cvc.txt)